-Five years after the advent of Tim Burton’s Beetlejuice, The Nightmare Before Christmas is released and history is made, forever changing how people watch stop-motion.
+Five years after the advent of Tim Burton’s Beetlejuice, The Nightmare Before Christmas was released and history was made, forever changing how people watch stop-motion.
 This movie is one of the most famous, if not best, stop-motion films ever created.
-It follows the misadventures of Jack the Skellington–the beloved pumpkin king of Halloween Town–who after becoming bored of routinely celebrating Halloween, discovers Christmas Town and spirals into trouble when he cannot fulfill Santa Clause’s role.
+It follows the misadventures of Jack the Skellington — the beloved pumpkin king of Halloween Town — who after becoming bored of routinely celebrating Halloween, discovers Christmas Town and spirals into trouble when he cannot fulfill Santa Clause’s role.

 After moving into her new home, Coraline discovers a secret door which opens into an alternate world that reflects her own, but is better.
 Her discovery makes her happy until her alternate family tries to keep her from returning to the real world.

 The movie makes a valuable Halloween movie choice as the plot dances with gothic-fantasy and popular Halloween symbols.
 Also, it’s difficult not to appreciate Coraline’s movie excellence given its great storyline and stop-motion production.